OpenEvalProject/evals/manuscripts/elife-77568/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/05fcfqq67 Division of Neuroscience, Oregon National Primate Research Center Beaverton United States
+1. Division of Neuroscience, Oregon National Primate Research Center Beaverton United States ([ROR:05fcfqq67](https://ror.org/05fcfqq67))
-2. https://ror.org/009avj582 Advanced Imaging Research Center, Oregon Health and Science University Portland United States
+2. Advanced Imaging Research Center, Oregon Health and Science University Portland United States ([ROR:009avj582](https://ror.org/009avj582))
-3. https://ror.org/05fcfqq67 Imaging and Morphology Support Core, Oregon National Primate Research Center Beaverton United States
+3. Imaging and Morphology Support Core, Oregon National Primate Research Center Beaverton United States ([ROR:05fcfqq67](https://ror.org/05fcfqq67))
-4. https://ror.org/009avj582 Department of Behavioral Neuroscience, Oregon Health and Science University Portland United States
+4. Department of Behavioral Neuroscience, Oregon Health and Science University Portland United States ([ROR:009avj582](https://ror.org/009avj582))

 † Corresponding author

 ## Abstract

-We created a new nonhuman primate model of the genetic neurodegenerative disorder Huntington’s disease (HD) by injecting a mixture of recombinant adeno-associated viral vectors, serotypes AAV2 and AAV2.retro, each expressing a fragment of human mutant HTT ( mHTT ) into the caudate and putamen of adult rhesus macaques.
+We created a new nonhuman primate model of the genetic neurodegenerative disorder Huntington’s disease (HD) by injecting a mixture of recombinant adeno-associated viral vectors, serotypes AAV2 and AAV2.retro, each expressing a fragment of human mutant HTT (mHTT) into the caudate and putamen of adult rhesus macaques.
 This modeling strategy results in expression of mutant huntingtin protein (mHTT) and aggregate formation in the injected brain regions, as well as dozens of other cortical and subcortical brain regions affected in human HD patients.
 We queried the disruption of cortico-basal ganglia circuitry for 30 months post-surgery using a variety of behavioral and imaging readouts.
 Compared to controls, mHTT-treated macaques developed working memory decline and progressive motor impairment.
 Multimodal imaging revealed circuit-wide white and gray matter degenerative processes in several key brain regions affected in HD.
 Taken together, we have developed a novel macaque model of HD that may be used to develop disease biomarkers and screen promising therapeutics.

 ## Introduction